heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 Mh, in april, I think not very much, GitHub activity is mostly this log thing (but that's not much at all).

 May?
 GitHub doesn't know anything about May.
-I'll try and check my chrome log, but the sad truth might be that I didn't do much at all in May.
+Chromium doesn't either, so I guess the sad truth is that I didn't do much at all in May.
 The throwback of April, more lazyness, feeling bad about April and making me feel even worse by not doing anything in May.
-As a tangent, May was also not so good at Spreadshirt.
+May was also not so good at Spreadshirt.
 I did have a few successes, but only after much head-against-wall and with the knowledge that with a bit of thinking it would have been much better.

 June was better.
 I've updated my dotfiles (including a transition to XMonad, which makes me happier than awesome), wrote a tweetable speed reader bookmarklet and last weekend worked on expandr (a link unshortener in Haskell).
-I also went to HaL8, a mini conference, about Haskell, which was inspiring and humbling and last week made that computers only between 08:00 and 20:00 diet, which had been going well until now, and yesterday I installed a "standing cupboard", which I've been using today and am using now.
+I also went to HaL8, a mini conference, about Haskell, which was inspiring and humbling and this week made that computers only between 08:00 and 20:00 diet, which had been going well until now, and yesterday I installed a "standing cupboard", which I've been using today and am using now.
 It's fun, I'll probably try and draw